-Android applications are able to store digital credentials securely on Samsung Android devices using the hardware-backed Key store.
-Some use cases require the use of an external storage, such as a smartcard or micro SD card to store credentials.
+Android apps are able to store digital credentials securely on Samsung Android devices using a hardware-backed keystore.
+Some use cases require external storage, such as a smartcard or micro SD card to store credentials.
 Unfortunately, each type of credential storage comes with its own proprietary APIs.
 Using these APIs as a direct interface complicates app development, debugging, and maintenance because the app must be customized for each vendor’s interface.
 This means that when a deployed app needs to access a new type of storage, or even the same type of storage but from a different vendor, the app needs a patch to call the new APIs.

-Samsung’s Universal Credential Management (UCM) SDK provides a future-proof plug-and-play framework to ease the management of credentials across a variety of different possible storage media.
+Samsung’s Knox SDK provides a future-proof plug-and-play framework to ease the management of credentials across a variety of different possible storage media.
 The SDK uses a common set of APIs to manage credentials on many possible current and future storage options, hiding the implementation details of individual storage providers so that mobile app developers can write code once and not worry about continual app updates.
 In the simplest sense, the UCM framework provides the following piece to the puzzle of apps, interfaces, and storage types:

-In a more complete sense, the Knox UCM presents a single interface to the independent parties who are sharing the mobile device environment and resources as shown below:
+In a more complete sense, the Knox UCM framework presents a single interface to the independent parties who are sharing the mobile device environment and resources as shown below:

 Android keyguard authenticates users based on their pattern, PIN, and password.
-The UCM framework is integrated into Keyguard, so user can use smartcard as an option for authentication.
+The UCM framework is integrated into Keyguard, so users can use smartcard as an option for authentication.
 UCM keyguard is based on PIN authentication.
 If PIN authentication is successful, the UCM framework will retrieve the password that is generated inside smartcard, and use it as the device password.

 When ODE is enabled, the entire data partition is encrypted using the DEK (Device Encryption Key), which is generated on the device.
-Using UCM ODE, devices can be encrypted with a smartcard generated DEK as well.
+Using UCM ODE, devices can be encrypted with a Smartcard-generated DEK as well.